jpsco5890/bggn_213/lab_08/lab_08-Reddan.md

 > than another under certain circumstances?

 I prefer to read in the row-names when I read in the csv data (in *read.csv*).
-This is less dangerous since it does not mutate our data to in the body of the code, and instead restricts it to data initiation.
+This is less dangerous since it does not mutate our data in the body of the code, and instead restricts it to when the data is read in.

-# Looking for differences
+# Looking for differences and trends

 ``` r
 barplot(as.matrix(uk_foods), beside = T, col = rainbow(nrow(uk_foods)))
 ```

 ![](lab_08-Reddan_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-\>Question 3: Changing what optional argument in the above barplot() function results in the following plot?
+> Question 3: Changing what optional argument in the above barplot()
+> function results in the following plot?

 ![](lab_08-Reddan_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

 Changing the `beside` argument from `TRUE` to `FALSE`

 > Question 5: Generating all pairwise plots may help somewhat.
 Can you